konovod/linprog/README.md

-# solver
+# linprog
 Idea is to provide wrapper for most performant opensource optimization tools that are available.
+This shard is about linear and mixed integer optimization.
 According to http://plato.asu.edu/bench.html CLP is pretty good for linear programming, and other projects of COIN-OR (CBC and IPOPT) are fine for nonlinear.

-IPOPT is pretty complex to even get installed, so it perhaps doesn't fit in the general-purpose scientific library.

 [CoinMP](https://projects.coin-or.org/CoinMP) is decribed as simple API for CLP and CBC (just what I need!), but appears to be buggy and obsolete.

-Will check if [SYMPHONY](https://projects.coin-or.org/SYMPHONY) is easy enough to use and to distribute.
+[SYMPHONY](https://projects.coin-or.org/SYMPHONY) looks easy enough to use and to distribute.

-Fallback is to use [CLP](https://projects.coin-or.org/CLP) (and maybe [CBC](https://projects.coin-or.org/Cbc)?) directly and then go check other projects for quadratic\nonlinear tasks.

 ---

-Results:
-1. SYMPHONY works, but require few patches to be easily wrappable.
+1. SYMPHONY works, but require few patches to be easily wrappable (namely `extern C` to disable mangling and `#define printf` to disable console spam).
 I've created fork https://github.com/konovod/SYMPHONY with patches
 2. It is distributed under EPL1.0 that is incompatible with GPL, but otherwise pretty permissive.

 ## Installation